-Master of Arts in Landscape Design, University of Newcastle upon Tyne, UK
+Master of Arts in Landscape Design, University of Newcastle

 Fergus McCarthy is a Landscape Architect in SMM’s Sydney office.
 He joined SMM in 2015 with professional experience in the UK and Ireland in the fields of landscape design, planning, construction and research of the built environment.

-Fergus has a Masters of Landscape Architecture with his thesis focusing on urban water, principally research on improving urban stormwater through retrofitting water sensitive urban design.
+Fergus has a Master of Landscape Architecture degree with his thesis focusing on urban water, principally research on improving urban stormwater through retrofitting water sensitive urban design.
 Drawing from experience working both domestically and internationally on a range of project types, including urban design, active transport, salutogenic design, and park master plans, Fergus brings an interest in bridging infrastructure, community, health, and well being to his design work.

 Understanding the critical role that research and technology play in quality landscape design, allow Fergus to contribute across all phases of the design process, from concept development through to detail documentation and construction.

-Masters of Landscape Architecture, University of Gloucestershire, UK
+Master of Landscape Architecture, University of Gloucestershire

-Post-graduate Degree Landscape Planning, University of Gloucestershire, UK
+Post-graduate Degree Landscape Planning, University of Gloucestershire

-Siby Jia is a Graduate Landscape Architect in SMM’s Sydney office.
+Sibyl Jia is a Graduate Landscape Architect in SMM’s Sydney office.
 She is a passionate and driven graduate of the University of New South Wales who has excelled across all areas of urban design and planning.
 As a landscape architect from Suzhou, China, Sibyl gained valuable insight and experience from a variety of multidisciplinary firms in China.